nbarhamvc/scriptarchive/README.md

 This is a collection of scripts and pipeline configuration files for use in different CI tools, for conducting automated Veracode security scanning.
 Veracode makes use of API credentials and secure tokens to authenticate and submit scans.

-# General information
+# General information -

-- Our [Document Center landing page](https://docs.veracode.com/) – extremely useful resource for viewing step-by-step instructions & coverage for scan type
+- Our [Document Center landing page](https://docs.veracode.com/) – authoritative resource for viewing step-by-step instructions & coverage for scan type

-- Our [packaging requirements for apps](https://docs.veracode.com/r/compilation_packaging) – it is critical that this is adhered to in your build config, prior to uploading the artifact(s) to the Veracode platform.
+- Our [packaging requirements for apps](https://docs.veracode.com/r/compilation_packaging) – it is critical that this is adhered to in your build config for all SAST types, prior to uploading the artifact(s) to the Veracode platform.
 There is an abridged cheat sheet [available here](https://nhinv11.github.io/#/).

-- Supported languages and platforms – showing our full language coverage for SAST Sandbox/Policy Scans.
-Please note, at present the Pipeline Scan language coverage is reduced, available here.
+- [Supported languages and platforms](https://docs.veracode.com/r/r_supported_table) – showing our full language coverage for SAST Sandbox/Policy Scans.
+Please note, at present the Pipeline Scan language coverage is reduced - [available here](https://docs.veracode.com/r/About_Pipeline_Scan_Prerequisites).

-General

 # Scan types included in these files